Why everybody loves kalamata olives and their best uses

 - Fat: 6 grams

-Kalamata olives have a whole host of amazing health benefits that in our opinion qualifies them for superfood status.
+Kalamata olives have a whole host of amazing health benefits that in our opinion qualify them for superfood status.

 About 75% of the fat contained in kalamata olives is monounsaturated fatty acids, which research links to a reduced risk of cardiovascular diseases and stroke.
 Some studies even suggest the antioxidants in olives reduce the risk of cancer.

-Research shows that the beneficial bacteria and enzymes introduced to your gut by consuming fermented foods, like olives, boosts the health of your digestive system and may enhance your immune function.
+Research shows that the beneficial bacteria and enzymes introduced to your gut by consuming fermented foods, like olives, boost the health of your digestive system and may enhance your immune function.

 Kalamata olives also contain iron, calcium and copper minerals that help with heart health, bone strength and reduced risk of anaemia.